arobson/consequent/docs/cache-adapters.md

 ### `create (actorType)`

-Creates an actor cache instance for a specific type of actor.
+Creates and returns actor cache instance for a specific type of actor.

 ### `fetch (actorId)`